A Proof of Ramanujan's Classic $\pi$ Formula: Introduction

 \section{Introduction}

 In 1914, Ramanujan provided a list of 17 formulae for $\pi$ \cite{ramanujan modular} without proofs.
-In 1987, the Borwein brothers gave proofs of all of Ramanujan's $\pi$ formulae (\cite{pi and the agm} and \cite{borwein pi proof 1987}), including the one of interest in this paper as mentioned in (1).
-However, the computation of the Ramanujan \( g \)-invariant \( g_{58} \) was notably absent.
-The \( g \)-invariant plays a critical role in deriving Ramanujan-type formulas for \(\pi\) (this generalisation is known as a Ramanujan-Sato series), making its calculation particularly significant.

-In general, a Ramanujan-Sato series is of the form where $s_n$ is a sequence of integers satisfying a recurrence relation, and $A,B,C$ are modular forms.
+These identities are remarkable not only for their elegance, but also for their computational efficiency: truncating after only a modest number of terms already yields many correct digits of $\pi$.
+In fact, in November 1985, R. W. Gosper, Jr. used (\ref{eqn: what to prove ramanujan}) to calculate 17,526,100 digits of $\pi$, which at that time was a world record \cite{baruahberndtchan2009}.
+In 1987, the Borwein brothers gave proofs of all of Ramanujan's $\pi$ formulae \cite{pi and the agm, borwein pi proof 1987}, including the one of interest in this paper, which is However, the computation of the Ramanujan \( g \)-invariant \( g_{58} \) was notably absent.
+The \(g\)-invariant plays a critical role in deriving Ramanujan-type formulae for \(\pi\), making its calculation particularly significant.
+This generalisation is known as a Ramanujan-Sato series.
+In general, such a series is of the form where $s_n$ is a sequence of integers satisfying a recurrence relation, and $A,B,C$ are modular forms.